-It is perhaps most important to keep in mind that most online systems engineering programs may be completed without the student ever visiting the campus.
+It is perhaps most important to keep in mind that most online systems engineering master's programs may be completed without the student ever visiting the campus.
 This may be beneficial for some who don’t have physical access to a campus, or who are too busy to show up in-person; however, it can also prove difficult for others who do not thrive outside of the traditional classroom.
-Students pursuing an online systems engineering degree may not receive a large amount (or any) support from peers, and may only have intermittent contact with professors or other instructors.
+Students pursuing a systems engineering degree online may not receive a large amount (or any) support from peers, and may only have intermittent contact with professors or other instructors.
 In light of this, prospective students should be confident of their ability to succeed in a program with minimal oversight and assistance.

-As mentioned before, an online program in systems engineering may be the ideal choice for a professional who wishes to pursue a degree while still working, for a parent with children, or even for someone who wants to attend a quality school but is not located nearby a campus that offers degrees in systems engineering.
+As mentioned before, an online master's program in systems engineering may be the ideal choice for a professional who wishes to pursue a degree while still working, for a parent with children, or even for someone who wants to attend a quality school but is not located nearby a campus that offers degrees in systems engineering.

 While online programs may not receive the same consideration as their more traditional counterparts, they are certainly not devoid of high-quality instructors.
 In fact, the following five individuals teach systems engineering courses in schools that offer such degrees online.